Austin Peay STEM empowers nontraditional students’ diverse paths to academic success

 Samantha Ramirez, a senior in medical laboratory science, exemplifies the grit and determination characteristic of nontraditional students.

 The Austin Peay State University College of Science, Technology, Engineering and Mathematics (STEM) strives to provide a unique and supportive environment for nontraditional students.
-Balancing academic aspirations with personal commitments, they enhance the university community.
+Balancing academic aspirations with personal commitments, they bring a rich diversity to the Austin Peay experience.

 Diverse Paths Converge in STEM

 The journey to higher education is as diverse as the students.
 Samantha Ramirez, a senior in medical laboratory science, exemplifies the grit and determination of nontraditional students.
 Raised by her grandparents with advanced degrees, Ramirez envisioned furthering her education.
-After earning her GED and prioritizing her family, she began university studies in 2022.
+After earning her General Educational Development (GED) certificate, a test that provides a high school equivalency diploma, and prioritizing her family for a few years, she returned to school in 2022.
 On track to graduate in May 2025, her story underscores how life experiences can propel academic success.

 Supportive Faculty and Resources Make a Difference

 Supportive faculty are pivotal in the success stories of nontraditional students.
 Ramirez praised the guidance of professors like Drs.
 Don Dailey and Manisha Gupte for their personalized support and encouragement.
-"Just sitting down in Dr. Gupte’s office and having her explain things step by step has been so helpful," Ramirez recounted, emphasizing the value of faculty who go beyond traditional teaching roles.
+"Just sitting down in Dr. Gupte's office and having her explain things step by step has been so helpful," Ramirez recounted, emphasizing the value of faculty who go beyond traditional roles for students who are unsure how to navigate higher education after being a few years removed from high school.

 Lewis acknowledged the pivotal role faculty played in her success, singling out professors such as Drs.
 John Nicholson and Saied Samadidana for their dedication and practical advice.
-"They've been amazing at helping me to go from zero to where I am now," Lewis said.
+"It's not even about helping me as a non-traditional student, they've been amazing at helping me go from zero technical experience to where I am now," Lewis said.

 Balancing Life, Work and Learning

 Balancing education with personal and professional responsibilities is a constant challenge.
-Colleen White, an Army veteran and mother, is now an instructor in the College of STEM.
+Colleen White, an Army veteran and mother, is now an instructor in the College of STEM and is one of those supportive professors for the next generation of nontraditional College of STEM students.
 Her story demonstrates this intricate balance.
 After serving in the military, White returned to pursue biology degrees.
-Reflecting on her time as a student and now an instructor, she emphasized the support she received, both academically and personally.
-"I was an undergraduate research assistant here, and I don't even know if they have those anymore," White reflected, illustrating how her involvement in research enriched her educational experience.
+Reflecting on her time as a student and instructor, she emphasized the support she received, both academically and personally.

 Time management is essential for these students.
-Ramirez described her disciplined schedule, staying on campus until late afternoon to maintain her academic progress.
-Lewis incorporated study time into her family's evening routine.
-"My kids and I, we all have homework and we all have assignments that are due, and we kind of just discuss that amongst ourselves around the dinner table," she explained, highlighting the integration of education into family life.
+White remembers coming to campus every day at the same time, even if she had no classes, just to maintain routine and do her work, because home was focused on family.
+Lewis incorporated study time into her family''s evening routine.
+"My kids and I have homework and assignments due, and we discuss that around the dinner table," she explained, highlighting the integration of education into family life.

 Overcoming Challenges and Celebrating Triumphs